Jasmine-liang/gitblog/BACKUP/4_[Solved]Can't.connect.to.[local].MySQL.server.in.Linux.md

 I know there are two ways of connecting the **mysqld** server in Unix, So I quckly found that the` /tmp/mysql.sock` was missing.
 ## Solution
 [資料庫中mysql.sock不存在問題，Can 't connect to local MySQL server through socket '/tmp/mysql.sock '(2) " - IT閱讀](https://www.itread01.com/content/1541103967.html)
+Then use `systemctl start mysqld.service` to start the server.
+Use `systemctl status mysqld.service` to check the status of the server.